-- oversight of the implementation and administration of the Code of Business Conduct and Ethics; - review and assessment, at least annually, of the effectiveness of the Code of Business Conduct and Ethics; and - recommendations to the Board of suggested changes to the Code of Business Conduct and Ethics.
+- oversight of the implementation and administration of our Code of Conduct; - review and assessment, at least annually, of the effectiveness of our Code of Conduct; and - recommendations to the Board of suggested changes to our Code of Conduct.

-We maintain programs to prevent and detect potential violations.
-Annually, each of our employees, including management, is required to demonstrate an understanding of or undergo additional training on our Code of Business Conduct and Ethics, including sections on anti-corruption, human rights, and information governance.
+We maintain programs to prevent and detect potential violations of our Code of Conduct.
+Annually, each of our employees, including management, is required to demonstrate an understanding of or undergo additional training on our Code of Conduct, including sections on anti-corruption, human rights, and information governance.
 The training explicitly promotes an open feedback culture.
-Our Internal Audit department distributes an annual Code of Business Conduct and Ethics questionnaire to both employees and contractors, providing an opportunity to report violations, in addition to the reporting channels
+Our Internal Audit department administers an annual Code of Conduct questionnaire to both employees and contractors, providing an opportunity to report violations, in addition to the reporting channels discussed below.
+Our Internal Audit department evaluates the questionnaire responses and oversees follow-up as necessary.